Seeed-Studio/wiki-documents/docs/BeagleBone_Green.md

 ## FAQ

-**1. What is the different between BBG 1 and BBG 2?**
+**1. What is the different between SeeedStudio BeagleBone Green 1 and SeeedStudio BeagleBone Green 2?**

- We have updated the eMMC on Beaglebone Green in 2016.
-So the previous firmware for BBG1 is not workable on BBG2, but the new firmware is ok on BBG1 and BBG2.
+ We have updated the eMMC on SeeedStudio Beaglebone Green in 2016.
+So the previous firmware for SeeedStudio BeagleBone Green 1 is not workable on SeeedStudio BeagleBone Green 2, but the new firmware is ok on SeeedStudio BeagleBone Green 1 and SeeedStudio BeagleBone Green 2.

 ![](https://github.com/SeeedDocument/BeagleBone_Green/raw/master/bbg12.png)

- **2. Sometimes the BBG's network port does not work and must be restarted to resume work.
+ **2. Sometimes the SeeedStudio BeagleBone Green's network port does not work and must be restarted to resume work.
 Occasionally this happens.**

 Please replace a stable power supply and try again.
 Usually mobile phone USB power adapter is more stable than that computer USB.
 Or you can remove the capacitor C162.

  ![](https://github.com/SeeedDocument/BeagleBone_Green/raw/master/images/Capatictor.png)

-**3: What is the operating temperature range of the BBG?**
+**3: What is the operating temperature range of the SeeedStudio BeagleBone Green?**

 Beagle Bone Green works in the temperature range of 0-75 Deg Celsius.